 - Demonstrate an understanding of current paradigms and related societal debates in the field of assessment, measurement, and evaluation.

-- Quantitative: Apply principles & state-of-the-art statistical techniques (and software) to analyze and learn from data.
+- Quantitative: Apply state-of-the-art statistical techniques (e.g., Structural Equation Models) to analyze and learn from data.

-- Design: Apply best practices, including useability studies and cognitive labs, to design and administer high quality measurement instruments.
+- Design: Apply best practices, including useability studies & cognitive labs, to design high quality measurement instruments.

-- Communication: Write papers, research reports and policy briefs, present posters, and deliver talks in academic and professional settings.
+- Communication: Write scientific papers & research reports, present posters, and give talks in academic and professional settings.